qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 ![Flags that behave as buttons at the top of each page](chapters/2-bg/assets/comm1-flags.png){#fig:comm1-flags}

 Clicking one of the links in [@fig:comm1-flags] will switch standard parts the user interface to the language that the user has selected.
-On the home page, this currently changes the language of:
+On the home page, this currently:

+- changes:
     - the sidebar links
     - some navigation bar links (excluding "Admin Panel" and "Download MTA:SA")
+- does not change:
-- NOT the top navigation icons
+    - the top navigation icons
-- NOT the website description and headers
+    - the website description and headers

 The language selected is saved for the duration of the PHP session, which lasts until the browser is closed or the user's IP address has changed.